Podge and Rodge: As a recurring villain

 Eventually, in 1996, Podge was finally well and truly caught by the Den gang, only to be freed by his never-before-seen twin brother, Rodge, posing as a policeman, who escorted him away.
 The "Dastardly Duo" continued to make trouble for the gang over the following year, mostly on the holidays; they staged "Christmas Crisis II" in 1996 to try and ruin the gang's Christmas once again.
 Rodge's precise origins were never gone into (the young children who were the programme's target audience had not been around for Podge's own introduction years before, after all, so it didn't really matter), but he possessed the same "vanishing" power Podge did, as well as the same fondness for Scent of Man and taste for dog.
 The brothers had particular contempt for Echo Island, especially the version broadcast in Irish.

+Podge then later returns to The Den during the 2020 series where he first appeared as a Policeman that threatens to shut the whole show down, and then he came back during Christmas 2020 where he came back as a elf where he kidnapped Zag to the props room to get him trapped and make Podge being a temporary replacement, until Santa arrives where Podge didn't want to invite him around but Santa has other plans where he thinks that the elf (Podge) is a imposter and then teleporting him to the snow globe as a punishment and the gang saves Zag out from the props room.